-In so far as practical, a minimum of two (2) calendar weeks advance notice shall be given to employees in the Law Enforcement Unit for changes in work assignment which affect:
+A. Except in cases of emergency, minimum of two (2) calendar weeks advance notice shall be given to employees in the Law Enforcement Unit for changes in work assignment which affect:

-- A. Regular scheduled working hours;
+- a.
+Regular scheduled working hours;

-- B. Normal location for reporting to duty;
+- b.
+Normal location for reporting to duty;

-- C. Uniformed or non-uniformed status of employees.
+- c.
+Uniformed or non-uniformed status of employees.

 Nothing herein shall limit the authority of management in making assignments to different or additional locations, shifts or work duties for the purpose of meeting emergencies or critical staffing needs.
+Nothing shall prevent an employee from voluntarily waiving the required notice.